chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 ### Chocolatey Repository Servers

-Unforunately it's harder to make recommendations here as it is really dependent on the repository that you choose and what requirements they have.
+Unfortunately it's harder to make recommendations here as it is really dependent on the repository that you choose and what requirements they have.
 It varies from a Windows deployment to Linux deployed repositories, from Java-based, to .NET-based, to PHP, and Rust-based repositories.
 The requirements vary wildly, plus you may use those repositories that address multiple types of packages and would need to figure out the space available for that.

 **SPACE RECOMMENDATION**: Have enough space for 10x the size of the installers and other software you will store.
 This will allow for some default growth.
 We would recommend 100 GB at a minimum.